SenseException/intl-sort/README.md

 ### Why using this library?

+PHP functions like `sort()` work most of the time when it comes to sort values, but they don't return useful results when a country or language specific order of values is needed like e.g. words with umlauts or other accents.

 This library wraps the `Collator` class of the PHP Intl extension and offers a builder pattern API to create a `Sorter` to sort internationalized values by the rules of a locale.
 You also can implement your own sorting logic to be able to e.g. sort your custom value objects.